 Certification of class proceeding in lower court

 The certification of the class proceeding by the chambers judge was heard in February 2020 before the Supreme Court of Canada (“SCC”) released its decision in the case of Maple Leaf Foods, which we previously discussed on the blog here.
-One of the main issues for the certification hearing in the Court of Queen’s Bench was whether Plains owed a duty of care to the Respondents, with Plains arguing that there was no precedent for imposing a duty of care in favour of landowners claiming pure economic loss due to environmental damage to public or other third-party lands.
+One of the main issues for the certification hearing in the Court of King’s Bench was whether Plains owed a duty of care to the Respondents, with Plains arguing that there was no precedent for imposing a duty of care in favour of landowners claiming pure economic loss due to environmental damage to public or other third-party lands.

 Notwithstanding the chambers judge acknowledging that the Respondents would have to overcome the challenge of a claim for relational economic loss in negligence, the chambers judge was satisfied their cause of action was not hopeless, the pleadings disclosed a cause of action within the meaning of section 5(1)(a) of the Class Proceedings Act (the “Act”), and certified the action as a class proceeding with Ms. Rieger as the representative.